Codyaxe/document_manager_crud/README.md

 ---

 ## 👏 Acknowledgements
-- We would like to thank our course instructor Asst.
-Prof. John Richared Esguerra
+- We would like to sincerely thank our course instructor, Assistant Professor John Richard Esguerra for his guidance, support, and dedication throughout the course of this program.
+His thoughtful mentorship, clear instruction, and patience have been instrumental in helping us navigate challenges and deepen our understanding.
+We are truly grateful for the time and effort he invested in our learning.